-- Keep your eyes peeled for a Spring Update with last minute planning details.
-Please review materials with your crew members. - Final Payments are due on April 1. - Double check that all of your check in paperwork is together (see appendix B). - Complete and Submit your Crew Roster. - Double Check that all Certifications (WFA, CPR and BSA E-Certifications) are complete - Double Check that all participants have current BSA Health and Medical Records - Make sure that you have a completed BSA Swim Test for all participants (See appendix E) - Pack a full and thorough First Aid Kit to take with you on your trek.
+- Keep your eyes peeled for a Spring Update email with last minute planning details.
+Please review materials with your crew members. - Final Payments are due no later than April 1st. - Double check that all your check-in paperwork is together (see appendix B). - Complete and Submit your Crew Roster no later than April 10th. - Double Check that all Certifications (WFA, CPR and BSA E-Certifications) are complete - Double Check that all participants have current BSA Health and Medical Records - Make sure that you have a completed BSA Swim Test for all participants (See appendix E) - Pack a full and thorough First Aid Kit to take with you on your trek.
 (See appendix G) - Finalize all Transportation Plans.
 If you have any questions, please contact Northern Tier! - Bissett crews make sure your Float Plane is reserved. - Atikokan crews traveling through the crownlands, route selections are due with final payment. - Notify Northern Tier of any special diet needs by utilizing the appropriate form in events.scouting.org, when completing your rosters.
-Further instructions will be available in the spring of your participation year. - Please keep in mind that while we try to be as accommodating as possible, we will not be able to accommodate all food needs and may ask participants with certain needs to supplement the menu with their own food. - o Indivdiuals requiring special diet food, will be assessed a \$75 charge.
-Individuals are welcome to bring their own, keep in mind it must all be prepackaged and shelf stable.
-No fresh foods.
+Further instructions will be available in the spring of your participation year. - Please keep in mind that while we try to be as accommodating as possible, we will not be able to accommodate all dietary needs and may ask participants with certain needs to supplement the menu with their own food. - Each individual requiring special diet food will be given a \$75 charge.
+Individuals are welcome to bring their own food, keep in mind it must all be prepackaged and shelf stable.
+No fresh food.